bminer/node-blade/README.md

 - **[Smarter](#fileIncludeDetails) file includes** -
 	Files compiled in Blade can be much smaller than Jade files when you are using file includes because file includes happen at runtime instead of at compile-time.
-If you re-use the same included file among multiple views, the included file does not need to be reloaded.
+If you re-use the same included file across multiple views, the included file does not need to be reloaded multiple times.
-- **[Blocks](#blocks) in Blade are awesome.** We removed features from Jade like explicit template inheritance and then added features like blocks and parameterized blocks.
+- **[Blocks](#blocks) are more flexible.** We removed features from Jade like explicit template inheritance and then added features like blocks and parameterized blocks.
-	You might find our idea of a block to be similar to Jade's, but just wait until you realize how much more flexible they are!
+	You might find our idea of a block to be similar to Jade's, but just wait until you realize how much more flexible they are.
 - **Just [Functions](#functions), not mixins or partials.** In Blade, there are no "mixins" or partial templates.
 There are only functions, and they work just like regular JavaScript functions that you've come to know and love.
 You can put your functions into separate files and include them into other templates, you can take advantage of the `arguments` Array-like Object, or whatever you want!
-- **Other cool features** For example, Blade provides a built-in syntax for taking content rendered by a function and loading it into a variable within your view template, allowing you to pass rendered HTML content to another function.
-This is just one of the many new features you can utilize when you make the switch to Blade.
+- **Other cool [features](#features)** For example, Blade provides built-in syntax to capture content rendered by a function and store it into a variable within your view template.
+This allows you to pass rendered HTML content to another function.
+	Checkout the [list of features](#features) below for a more complete list of features

 ```
 	Jade		vs.		Blade